gloyerasamkto/CuffsX/README.md

 # CuffsX

-CuffsX is a Fabric mod that adds a handcuff system for player control, administration, and roleplay scenarios.
+CuffsX is a Fabric mod for 1.20.1 that adds a handcuff system for player control, administration, and roleplay scenarios.

 ## ✨ Features
 - Two types of handcuffs: hands and legs